Fireye04/treehouse/README.md

 ### IOUs

 An IOU is a metaphorical token of debt.
 You did someone a favor, or perhaps have some information on them that they'd rather not see the light of day.
+IOUs are character-specific; You can't use an IOU you got from person A when talking to person B.

-Regardless of how you get it, you can use IOUs to influence other characters when you need to.
+Regardless of how you get them, you can use IOUs to influence other characters when you need to.

 #### Spending IOUs

-IOUs can be spent at any time
+IOUs can be spent at any time during conversation

 #### Getting IOUs

+Certain IOUs (GM discretion) can be shared with others to gain IOUs on them.
+For example, if you have a secret (an IOU) about person A, you can tell person B in order to gain an IOU on person B. Person B then might gain that same IOU on person A, if the GM thinks that would be appropriate.

 ### Beef